 Even if the stop was valid, it is important to know that prolonged detentions, longer than required to investigate a traffic stop, can sometimes make an initially valid stop illegal.
 For example, if the police stop you for expired registration or speeding, but make you wait an hour while they wait for a drug dog to arrive, that could render the stop illegal.

 If you were stopped without a valid reason, or if the nature of length of your stop was legally unreasonable, your attorney may be able to challenge the stop by arguing that it was illegal.
 If a judge agrees, all of the evidence seized as a result of the traffic stop is not admissible in court, and your case could be dismissed.
-This is why it is important that a criminal defense lawyer possess an in-depth understanding of the traffic code and of the Constitutional rules that are applicable to traffic stops found in the Texas and United States Constitutions.
+This is why it is important that a criminal defense lawyer possess an in-depth understanding of the traffic code and of the Constitutional rules that are applicable to traffic stops found in the Texas and United States Constitutions to determine if your civil rights were violated.

 Under Texas and Federal law, the general rule is that a search must be done with a warrant.
 However, most searches are done without warrants because there are many recognized exceptions to the general rule.
 These exceptions include: